Love them or hate them, Pac-12 late starts are here to stay

 Last season, 24 games started at 7 p.m. local time or later.
 This year’s number hasn’t been determined because TV slots are often only determined a couple of weeks before games, not the start of the season.

 Utah faced Washington two weeks ago with an 8 p.m.
-Pacific start time, so Utes coach Kyle Whittingham was grateful for the hour of this week’s game at Washington State.
+Mountain start time, so Utes coach Kyle Whittingham was grateful for the hour of this week’s game at Washington State.

 “The 3 p.m. kick will be nice,” he said.
 “Getting to play a game in daylight is going to be awesome.”